 - During your dog adoption appointment, an adoption counselor will spend time talking with you about the kind of dog you’re looking for and will introduce you to dogs at our Adoption Center.

 To Adopt a Cat:

-- Interested cat adopters are encouraged to complete a cat adoption application prior to visiting in person to make the process as smooth as possible, though applications can also be completed in person at our Adoption Center.
+- Interested cat adopters are encouraged to complete a cat adoption application prior to visiting in person to make the process as smooth as possible.

 - During your visit, an adoption counselor will spend time talking with you about the kind of cat you’re looking for and will introduce you to cats at our Adoption Center.